 The Värta Terminal and Customs building are heated and cooled by 62 geothermal energy shafts bored under the terminal.
 Most of the heating and cooling needs of the building are fulfilled using stored energy.

-The roof of the terminal is equipped with a 270 m2 photovoltaic system with high-performance panels.
-A display in the terminal building shows how much energy is provided by the photovoltaic cells.
+The roof of the terminal is equipped with a 270 m² solar cell system with high-performance panels.
+A display in the terminal building shows how much energy is provided by the solar cells.
 The facility generates 55 000 kWh annually, which contributes approximately 10 percent of the energy consumption of the building.